The Amazing Race Canada 11: Development and filming

 Eleven teams began the eleventh season where the tenth season concluded: Commonwealth Stadium.

 Following the finale of the tenth season on September 10, 2024, CTV announced that The Amazing Race Canada was renewed for an eleventh season.

 Filming for this season began on April 22, 2025, in Edmonton and Red Deer, Alberta.
 Teams were spotted outside of BC Place on April 26, 2025, before travelling into Fraser Valley the next day.
 Filming took place in Inuvik, Northwest Territories, on April 30, 2025, which also included a first-time visit to the Arctic Ocean.
 A Pass board was photographed in Prince George, British Columbia, on May 3, 2025.
 A leg was shot in Gananoque, Ontario, on May 9, 2025.
 Teams travelled to Mississauga by the next day.
 Filming concluded on May 16, 2025.

 The first episode was dedicated to Ann Camilleri, a producer of The Amazing Race Canada who died shortly after production on the eleventh season wrapped.

 Casting

 Casting for this season opened on October 8, 2024, and closed on December 15.

 Broadcast

 On June 18, 2025, CTV announced that this season would premiere on July 8, 2025.

 Marketing

 Chevrolet, Expedia, Desjardins Group, Paramount Pictures, which promoted Smurfs, and Boost returned as sponsors.
 New sponsors included FUZE Iced Tea and Specsavers Canada.

 Cast

-The cast was revealed on June 25, 2025, and includes married Big Brother Canada stars Ika Wong and Demetres Giannitsos, dating couple Brendan McDougall from season 8 and Sam May from season 10, actress Grace Dove, and Edmonton Oilers superfan Blair Gladue, also known as Superfan Magoo.
+The cast was revealed on June 25, 2025, and includes married Big Brother Canada contestants Ika Wong and Demetres Giannitsos, dating couple Brendan McDougall from season 8 and Sam May from season 10, actress Grace Dove, and Edmonton Oilers superfan Blair Gladue, also known as Superfan Magoo.